Frequently Asked Questions

 Will there be a live in-person CCC Tour in 2021?

-We are committed to conducting the in-person tour portion of the 2021 CCC along our traditional Highway 1 route this September and plans for the live tour are tentative based on our ability to secure necessary permits.
-We are very encouraged by the progress and projections made in California.
-Take heart that we are doing everything in our power to get back on the road together in September.
+We are committed to conducting the in-person tour portion of the 2021 CCC along our traditional Highway 1 route this September.
+Our permit applications are being processed, Highway 1 is open and we are full speed ahead with our planning process.
+Cheers to getting back on the road together in September.

 How many cyclists participate?